Boy, 12, opens fire at New Mexico school, wounds two students

 Most of Obama's proposals were defeated in Congress, but his administration proposed new regulations this month aimed at clarifying restrictions on gun ownership for the mentally ill and bolstering a database used for firearms background checks.

-A state police lieutenant who had been dropping off his own child at the New Mexico school helped in detaining the shooter, but by then the boy had already put down the gun, officials said.
-The boy's motive remains unclear, police said.

-The school, which was placed on lockdown after the 7:30 a.m. shooting, serves students in grades six through eight, and officials said teachers had received training in how to react to a shooter.

-The 12-year-old boy arrived with a shotgun concealed in a bag, said New Mexico State Police Chief Pete Kassetas.
-He commended staff at the school for their quick response to the shooting.
+Kassetas said the shooter was not believed to have had help from others.
+He also praised the intervening teacher.

-"It's one thing for an armed state police officer to enter the school and do his or her job," Kassetas said.
-"It's another thing for a teacher, staff member to intervene in a situation like this."
+"It's one thing for an armed state police officer to enter the school and do his or her job.
+It's another thing for a teacher... to intervene in a situation like this," he said.

+The school, which was placed on lockdown after the 7:30 a.m. shooting, serves students in grades six through eight.
+Teachers had received training on how to react to a shooter.

 A staff member at the school received "very minor injuries" and declined medical care, Martinez said.
 It was unclear if that was the same person who asked the boy to give up his shotgun or how the staff member was injured.

-"I can stand here and tell you that in the 10 seconds that transpired from the time of this thing starting until the teacher had control of the weapon, there was no cowardice," said Roswell Independent School District Superintendent Tom Burris.
+"I can stand here and tell you that in the 10 seconds that transpired from the time of this thing starting until the teacher had control of the weapon, there was no cowardice," said school district Superintendent Tom Burris.

-The wounded boy was shot in the face, students told the Albuquerque Journal.
-Sixth-grade student Anyssa Vegara told the paper she was talking to a security guard when she heard a shot.

-"I turned around and all I saw was someone on the floor with their arm bleeding," Anyssa told the Journal.

-Classes at Berrendo Middle School would be canceled on Wednesday and resume on Thursday, Burris said.
+Classes at Berrendo Middle School are cancelled on Wednesday and will resume on Thursday, Burris said.

-Roswell, a city of 48,000 people in southeastern New Mexico, is best known for its association with UFO lore because of the 1947 crash at a nearby site of an object UFO proponents believe was an alien ship.
-The U.S. military says materials recovered near the site were from an experimental surveillance craft.

-(Additional reporting by Laila Kearney in San Francisco and Karen Brooks in Austin, Texas; Editing by Cynthia Johnston, Bernadette Baum and Cynthia Osterman)
+(Reporting by Alex Dobuzinskis in Los Angeles and Laila Kearney in San Francisco; Additional reporting by Karen Brooks in Austin, Texas; Sharon Bernstein in Sacramento, California; and Eric M. Johnson in Seattle; Editing by Cynthia Johnston, Bernadette Baum, Cynthia Osterman, Lisa Shumaker and Gareth Jones)